Tools1000/packager1000/README.md

 </profile>
 ```

++ Valid values for `javafx.platform` are `linux`, `linux-aarch64`, `mac`, `mac-aarch64`, `win`, `win-x86`.
+For more details, see [here](https://stackoverflow.com/questions/75006480/javafx-maven-platform-specific-build-mac-aarm64-qualifier).

-Currently, you need to specify required modules explicitly with `jreModuleNames`.
++ Currently, you need to specify required modules explicitly with `jreModuleNames`.
 See [Issue 14](https://github.com/DrRename/codesign-java-for-mac/issues/14).

++ You need to specify modules that should be bundled together with the JRE via `jreModules`.
+A typical use case would be JavaFX mods.
++ Modules and libraries that should be bundled with your app are specified with `applicationModulesPath`.

 ## More Info